-Music, dancing, whiskey tastings, blacksmithing demonstrations, horse displays, Celtic storytelling, animal res cue groups, Shepherd’s pie, Irish stew, dozens of activities for kids and child-friendly entertainment, and chef demonstrations are all found at this family – friendly festival that includes 13 stages of entertainment.
+Music, dancing, whiskey tastings, horse displays, Celtic storytelling, animal rescue groups, Shepherd’s pie, Irish stew, dozens of activities for kids, child-friendly entertainment and chef demonstrations will comprise a weekend of fun for fans of all ages.

 *Back by popular demand* is the North Texas Irish Festival Fun Run on Saturday, March 7, 8-11 a.m., in historic Fair Park.
 This family-friendly 5K fun run is perfect for runners or walkers of any age or ability, and also dogs!
 All registered runners will receive a T-shirt, a medal, one ticket to the North Texas Irish Festival, and two beers after the run (if they are of legal drinking age).

 The North Texas Irish Festival is presented by the Southwest Celtic Music Association, an all-volunteer, non-profit association based in Dallas that fosters the great tradition of Irish culture in North Texas.

 Friday, March 6 – Sunday, March 8, 2020

 - Saturday, 10:30 a.m. to 11:30 p.m.